-Idlis are small, savory, steamed cakes originating from southern India.
-Traditionally made from rice and fermented black lentils, they are light, fluffy, and a staple breakfast food in India.
-Naturally gluten-free, Idlis are often served with coconut chutney and sambar, a spicy vegetable stew.
+Idlis are small, savory, steamed cakes originating from South India.
+Traditionally made from rice and fermented black lentils, they are light, fluffy, and a breakfast staple in India.
+Naturally gluten-free, idlis are often served with coconut chutney and sambar, a spicy vegetable stew.
 They are also rich in probiotics, thanks to the fermentation process.
 I served them with Ethiopian lentil dhal .

 Ingredients